rkapl123/DBAddin/docs/DBFuncs.md

 *   `DBidentifierODBC`: used to identify the database within the connection definition returned by MS-Query
 *   `CnnTimeout:` the default timeout for connecting
 *   `DefaultDBDateFormatting: `default formatting choice for DBDate
-*   `ConfigStoreFolder: `all config files (xcl/wrd) under this folder are shown in a hierarchical manner in "load config"
+*   `ConfigStoreFolder: `all config files (*.xcl) under this folder are shown in a hierarchical manner in "load config"
-*   `LocalHelp: `the path to the local help files downloadable [here](doc.zip).
-To include it into the standard installation, put the contained documentation folder into the DBAddin Application folder (e.g. C:\Program Files\RK\DBAddin)
+*   `LocalHelp: `the path to local help files downloadable [here](doc.zip).
+To include it, put the contained folder and html file into the given folder

 When starting the Testworkbook, after waiting for the – probable – connection error, you have to change the connection string(s) to suit your needs (see below for explanations).